 Work readiness training

 In addition to basic skills and literacy, workforce development services must include financial literacy training.
-Boards providing financial literacy training can use the Money Smart curriculum available in English and Spanish through the Federal Deposit Insurance Corporation’s website.
+Boards providing financial literacy training can use the Money Smart resource available in English and Spanish through the Federal Deposit Insurance Corporation’s website.

 Only educational activities (including postsecondary education) that directly enhance the employability of the SNAP recipient are allowable.
 A direct link between the educational activity and work readiness must be established before the SNAP recipient begins the activity.